Environment

 Better by Design

-The Commission’s Design Group was established in May 2019 following a recommendation in the National Infrastructure Assessment, which highlighted how projects can benefit from good design.
+The Commission’s Design Group was established in May 2019 following a recommendation in the first National Infrastructure Assessment, which highlighted how projects can benefit from good design.
 Chaired by Professor Sadie Morgan, it brings together leaders from engineering, architecture, transport and landscape, to champion design excellence in infrastructure.

 In February 2020 the group published the Design Principles for National Infrastructure.
 This set out four principles – climate, people, places and value – that should guide the planning and delivery of major projects.
-The government has subsequently in its National infrastructure Strategy committed to the principle of embedding good design in all infrastructure projects, boosted by new design champions on each major project, in line with our recommendations.
+The government subsequently in its National Infrastructure Strategy committed to the principle of embedding good design in all infrastructure projects, boosted by new design champions on each major project, in line with our recommendations.

 The design of national infrastructure must help set the trajectory for the UK to achieve net zero greenhouse gas emissions by 2050 or sooner and provide a method for measuring emissions.
 Projects should support the natural and built environment, making active interventions to enrich ecosystems and seek to deliver a net biodiversity gain.